Access4all/adg/pages/knowledge/aria/good-practices/README.md

 To describe an element, `aria-describedby` can be used.

 When using a simple label isn't enough and you need to connect additional information to a form input, this is the way to go.
 For example, a paragraph with information about terms and conditions needs to be connected to its respective "I have read the terms and conditions" checkbox.
-If you are really curious and want to learn more about this, skip ahead and read [Placing non-interactive content into forms](/examples/forms/non-interactive-content-in-forms){.page}.
+If you are really curious and want to learn more about this, skip ahead and read [Placing non-interactive content between form controls](/examples/forms/non-interactive-content){.page}.

 ## Delivering expandable status